openboy2012/DDCollectionViewFlowLayout/README.md

 `- (NSInteger)collectionView:(UICollectionView *)collectionView layout:(DDCollectionViewFlowLayout *)layout numberOfColumnsInSection:(NSInteger)section;`

 `DDCollectionViewDelegateFlowLayout` inherit `UICollectionViewDelegateFlowLayout` Protocol. so you can use all the `UICollectionViewDelegateFlowLayout` protocal methods in `DDCollectionViewDelegateFlowLayout`

+## Updates

+* 0.5 add the header sticky feature
+* 0.4 code optimzation about the UI

 ## Requirements